mucmaz/react-multilanguage-app/README.md

 npm install
 ```

-First, run the development server:
+And, run the development server:

 ```bash
 # used npm for this app